JesusAcuna/Date_Fruit_Classification_Keras/README.md

 ## 5. Importing data

 <p align="justify">
 We can download the data from the web : https://www.muratkoklu.com/datasets/vtdhnd06.php, this file is a zip file, so we need to make a request to that URL, save its content and extract all files it contains, the code below is the first part of the `Date_Fruit_Classification.ipynb` and allows you to download it to the current path.
-The archive we are interested in is Date_Fruit_Datasets.xlsx, which is an excel extension.
+The archive we are interested in is Date_Fruit_Datasets.xlsx, which is an excel extension and this is the data that I'll work all the project, also this data is in the repository `Date_Fruit_Datasets`.
 </p>

     # Importing necessary modules
     import requests, zipfile